GPS for persons who are blind:

 Coggle (free Coggle on Android, Coggle on Mac, Coggle on Windows): Input ideas and create and edit connections between them.

 TapTapSee (free; (TapTapSee on Android, TapTapSee on iOS): Photograph an object and the app identifies the object with a text description.

 ABBYY TextGrabber (ABBYY TextGrabber on Android, ABBYY TextGrabber on iOS): Photograph printed materials and the app’s OCR (optical character recognition) technology transforms images with text into regular text.
 The text can be read using VoiceOver, copied into a reading app, or translated to other languages.

 Natural Reader (free; iOS): Reads text out loud from DOC, DOCX, RTF, HTML, and accessible PDF files.

 Kurzweil 3000 (free for current WCC Students): Reads text aloud and allows you to annotate files with various tools.
-Please contact Disability Services to set up an account.
+Please contact Learning Support Services to set up an account.